ralgar/homelab/README.md

    * Run the `proxmox-init.yml` playbook
 2. Deploy the base infrastructure services.
    * Run the `infrastructure.yml` playbook
-3. Change your router and/or device settings to use the new DNS servers.
+3. Change your router and/or device settings to use the new domain and DNS servers.

 ### Deploying the user-facing services
 The user-facing services can be deployed modularly, in any desired combination.